-- Instance: Avirtualized database server.
-You can create one or more databases in the instance.
+Instance: Avirtualized database server.
+You can create one or more databases in an RDS instance.

     - Region: A physical data center.
 Generally, we recommend that your RDS and ECS instances are located in the same region so that ECS can access RDS at fasternetwork speeds.

     - Database engine: The underlying software of a database that enables create, read, update, and delete (CRUD) operations.
 Database engines supported by RDS are MySQL, SQL Server, PostgreSQL, PPAS (Postgre Plus Advanced Server, highly compatible with Oracle) and MariaDB.
 For more information, see Database engines.

     - Product series: ApsaraDB for RDS includes Basic Edition, High-Availability Edition, and Cluster (AlwaysOn) Edition.
 For more information, see Product series overview.

     - Instance type family: ApsaraDB for RDS supports common instance, dedicated instance, or dedicated-host instance types.
 For more information, see Instance type overview.

     - Storage type: ApsaraDB for RDS supports local SSDs or cloud SSDs.
 For more information, see Storage types.

-- ECS: ECS is a cloud-based server.
+    - ECS: Elastic Compute Service (ECS) is a cloud-based server.
 An ECS instance can access an RDS instance at the fastest speed if the ECS instance accesses the RDS instance through the intranet.
 Using both ECS and RDS is a typical service model.

     - Redis: Redis is a persistent in-memory database service.
 If the service volume is large, using ECS, RDS, and Redis can handle more read requests and reduce the response time.

     - MongoDB: MongoDB is a stable, reliable, and scalable database service that is compatible with the MongoDB protocol.
 If your business involves different types of data structure, you can store structured data in RDS and unstructured data in MongoDB.

     - MaxCompute: MaxCompute (previously known as ODPS) is a general-purpose, fully managed, multi-tenant data processing platform for large-scale data warehousing.
 MaxCompute supports various data importing solutions and distributed computing models, allowing you to effectively query massive datasets, reduce production costs, and ensure data security.
 You can use the Data Integration service to import RDS data to MaxCompute for large-scale data processing.